 The study gave a conclusion that I agreed with:

 The study supported my view that GPs do not indiscriminately prescribe antidepressants.
-Here, I should be clear, I am talking about newly diagnosed depression, in a time more than a decade on from the likes of the “Defeat Depression Campaign”.
-However it remains true that access to psychological therapies, in NHS Scotland, remains a very real “challenge”.
+Here, I should be clear, I am talking about newly diagnosed depression.

 Professor Ian Reid went on to say:

 It is here I depart from sharing Ian Reid’s view.
-My view is that we need pluralistic evidence, rather than expert opinion alone, to conclude that chronic prescribing of antidepressants represents an “improvement in practice”.
+My view is that we need pluralistic evidence including lived experience, rather than expert opinion alone, to conclude that chronic prescribing of antidepressants represents an “improvement in practice”.

-The medical profession are generally of the view that long-term antidepressant prescribing is “appropriate” because it is likely that most individuals taking antidepressants have a “recurrent illness” and that such is often demonstrated when they stop taking their antidepressants.
+The medical profession are generally of the view that long-term antidepressant prescribing is “appropriate” because it is has generally been considered that most individuals taking antidepressants have a “recurrent illness” and that such is often demonstrated when they stop taking their antidepressants.011 Conservative Prescribing

 The problem is that most studies into antidepressants, on which prescribing is based, have been short-term studies, often only 6 weeks.
 Without longer-term studies and the evidence of experience, we simply cannot be sure why so many individuals receive long-term antidepressant treatment.